-Name: MR. RONALD HUGHES

-Position: CHAIRMAN OF GRENREAL

-Mailing Address: P.O.
+Name: MR. RONALD HUGHE S Position: CHAIRMAN OF GRENREAL Mailing Address: P.O.
 BOX 1950, MELVILLE STREET, ST. GEORGE'S, GRENADA W.I.
 P.O.
 BOX 1950, MELVILLE STREET, ST. GEORGE'S, GRENADA W.I.

-Telephone No.: 1-473-409-9589

-List jobs held during past five years (include names of employers and dates of employment).
-Give brief description of current responsibilities

-Ronald L Hughes entered the Insurance Industry in 1984 when he joined Caribbean Insurance Company Limited which was subsequently rebranded TransNemwil Insurance Limited Grenada.

-Mr. Hughes worked in most Departments of the Company and held the positions of Marketing Manager and Claims Manager before being appointed General Manager on March 1st 1997 and thenManaging Director on July 1st 1998.
-Much of his training was received through the Trinidad and Tobago Insurance Academy, the Insurance Institute of America and the National Leadership Institute /CPCU Society.
-Mr. Hughes is a past President of the Association of Grenada Insurance Companies.

-Mr. Hughes continues at the helm as the Managing Director od TransNemwil Insurance Limited, Grenada ,which was rebranded in 2015 toGuardian Group Grenada.
-Presently he is a Director of Grenada Transport Board and Insurance Association of the Caribbean.

-Education (degrees or other academic qualifications, schools attended, and dates):

-Professional Development Courses:

-The Acadamy of Insurance of Trinidad and Tobago - Motor Insurance Practice.

-The Acadamy of Insurance of Trinidad and Tobago and the London School of Insurance- Strategic Planning/Management

-The Acadamy of Insurance of Trinidad and Tobago - Reinsurance.

-The Acadamy of Insurance of Trinidad and Tobago - Contractors' All Risks insurance.

-CPCU Society National Leadership Institute - Strategic Planning, Strategic Thinking, Persuasive Communication for Leaders
+Telephone No.: 1-473-409-95 589 List jobs held during past f Give brief description of c five years (include names of employers and dates of employment). urrent responsibilities TransNemwil Insurance Limited Gree Mr. Hughes worked in most Departm appointed General Manager on March hents of the Company and held the positions of Marketing Manager and Claims Manager before being h 1st 1997 and then Managing Director on July 1st 1998.
+Much of his training was received through the demy, the Insurance Institute of America and the National Leadership Institute /CPCU Society.
+Mr. Hughes is a the Managing Director od TransNemwil Insurance Limited, Grenada ,which was rebranded in 2015 toGuardian rector of Grenada Transport Board and Insurance Association of the Caribbean.
+Education (degrees or othe er academic qualifications, schools attended, and dates): Professional Development Courses: 1992 The Acadamy of Insurance of T 1993 The Acadamy of Insurance of T 1999 The Acadamy of Insurance of T Frinidad and Tobago - Motor Insurance Practice.
+Frinidad and Tobago and the London School of Insurance- Strategic Planning/Management Frinidad and Tobago - Reinsurance.
+Frinidad and Tobago - Contractors' All Risks insurance.
+Ship Institute - Strategic Planning, Strategic Thinking, Persuasive Communication for Leaders